Skip to main content

 Open Water Rx LLC ("Open Water Rx") is committed to protecting the privacy of your health information.
 This Notice of Privacy Practices ("Notice") describes how we and the healthcare providers who use our platform may use and disclose your Protected Health Information (PHI) and how you can access this information.
 We are required by law to maintain the privacy of your PHI, to provide you with this Notice of our legal duties and privacy practices, and to abide by the terms of this Notice.

-This Notice applies to all PHI created, received, maintained, or transmitted by Open Water Rx in connection with the healthcare services facilitated through our platform.
+This Notice applies to all PHI that we receive or facilitate in connection with services provided through our platform.
 "Protected Health Information" means individually identifiable health information, including demographic data, that relates to your past, present, or future physical or mental health condition, the provision of healthcare to you, or the past, present, or future payment for the provision of healthcare.

 We may use and disclose your PHI for the following purposes without your written authorization:

-Treatment: We may use and disclose your PHI to facilitate your medical evaluation, coordinate care with licensed physicians, and support the prescribing and dispensing of medications.
-For example, we may share your health information with the physician reviewing your case and with the licensed pharmacy fulfilling your prescription.
+Treatment: We may use and disclose your PHI to facilitate your medical evaluation, coordinate care with independent licensed providers and affiliated medical groups, and support the prescribing and dispensing of medications.
+For example, we may share your health information with the licensed medical provider reviewing your case and with the licensed pharmacy fulfilling your prescription.

 Payment: We may use and disclose your PHI to obtain payment for services rendered, including billing, claims processing, and collection activities.